These terms apply to all services provided by Yrless Limited

 7. EQUIPMENT

 7.1 We may install equipment at your house, or provide you with equipment to help you connect to the network.
-Where we do, you must not interfere with that equipment, or allow anyone to work on it who hasn't been authorized by us to do so.
+Where we do, you must not interfere with that equipment, or allow anyone to work on it who hasn't been authorised by us to do so.

 7.2 You are responsible for any equipment on your property, and must pay for it to be repaired or replaced if it is ever lost, stolen, or damaged.
 We recommend that you have appropriate insurance in place to cover this risk.